This page shows how I run a third-party digital mode on a Softrock SDR RX/TX with Power SDR.

 This is one way to use WSPR and a Softrock RX/TX, it may help you but there are many variations.

-NOVEMBER 2010 NOTE K1JT has released a version of WSPR that works directly with SDRs.
-February 2012 this is still BETA, IQ is not yet fully integrated.
+In November 2010 K1JT released a version of WSPR that works directly with SDRs.
+See the 2.1 supplement.
+August 2015:- really this is still BETA, IQ is not yet fully integrated.
+IQ mode is not (yet?) incorporated in the current versions.

 PSDR versions listed here http://sites.google.com/site/g4zfqradio/soundcard_sdr_software